kamalrajp/tech-interview-handbook/algorithms/README.md

 ## Picking a Programming Language

 Before anything else, you need to pick a programming language to do your interviews in.
-Most companies will let you code in any language you want, the only exception I know being Google, where they only allow you to pick from Java, C++ or Python for their algorithmic coding interviews.
-Most of the time, I would recommend that you use a language that you are extremely familiar with, rather than picking up a new language just for doing interviews because the company uses that language heavily.
+Most companies will let you code in any language you want, the only exception I know being Google, where they only allow candidates to pick from Java, C++ or Python for their algorithmic coding interviews.
+Most of the time, I would recommend that you use a language that you are extremely familiar with rather than picking up a new language just for doing interviews because the company uses that language heavily.

-There are some languages which are more suitable than others for coding interviews and some languages you want to absolutely avoid.
+There are some languages which are more suitable than others for coding interviews and some languages you absolutely want to avoid.
 From my experience interviewing as an interviewer, most candidates pick Python or Java.
 Other commonly seen languages include JavaScript, Ruby and C++.
-I would absolutely avoid lower level languages like C or Go, simply because they lack in many standard library functions and available data structures.
+I would absolutely avoid lower level languages like C or Go, simply because they lack in many standard library functions and data structures.

-Personally, Python is my de facto choice for coding algorithm during interviews because it is succinct and has a pretty huge library of functions and data structures available.
+Personally, Python is my de facto choice for coding algorithms during interviews because it is succinct and has a pretty huge library of functions and data structures available.
 One of my top reasons for recommending Python is that it uses consistent APIs that operate on different data structures, such as `len()`, `for ... in ...` and slicing notation on sequences (strings/lists/tuples).
 Getting the last element in a sequence is `arr[-1]` and reversing it is simply `arr[::-1]`.
 You can achieve a lot with minimal syntax in Python.

 Java is a decent choice too but having to constantly declare types in your code means extra keystrokes which results in slower coding/typing speed.
+This issue will be more apparent when you have to write on a whiteboard during on-site interviews.
 The reasons for choosing/not choosing C++ are similar to Java.
 Ultimately, Python, Java and C++ are decent choices of languages.
-If you have been using Java at work for awhile now and do not have time to be comfortably familiar with another language, I would recommend just sticking to Java instead of picking up Python from scratch just for interviews to avoid having to context switch between languages during work vs interviews.
+If you have been using Java at work for a while now and do not have time to be comfortably familiar with another language, I would recommend just sticking to Java instead of picking up Python from scratch just for interviews to avoid having to context switch between languages during work vs interviews.
+Most of the time, the bottleneck is in the thinking and not the writing.

 One exception to the convention of allowing you to "pick any programming language you want" is when you are interviewing for a domain-specific position, such as Front End/iOS/Android Engineer roles, in which you would need to be familiar with coding algorithms in JavaScript, Objective-C/Swift and Java respectively.
 If you need to use a data structure that the language does not support, such as a Queue or Heap in JavaScript, perhaps try asking the interviewer whether you can assume that you have a data structure that implements certain methods with specified time complexities.
 If the implementation of that data structure is not crucial to solving the problem, the interviewer will usually allow it.
-In reality, choosing the right data structures to tackle the right problem is more important than knowing the intricate implementation details.
+In reality, being aware of existing data structures and selecting the appropriate ones to tackle the problem at hand is more important than knowing the intricate implementation details.

 Next, gain familiarity and mastery of your chosen programming language:

 1. Practice coding algorithms using your chosen language.
 There are various Online Judges such as [LeetCode](https://leetcode.com/), [HackerRank](https://www.hackerrank.com/) and [CodeForces](http://codeforces.com/) for you to practice questions and get used to the language.
-From experience, LeetCode questions are the most similar to what is being asked in interviews, where as HackerRank and CodeForces questions are more similar to competitive programming questions.
+From experience, LeetCode questions are the most similar to the kind of questions being asked in interviews whereas HackerRank and CodeForces questions are more similar to competitive programming questions.
-2. Find out the time and space complexities of the common operations in your chosen language.
+2. Learn and understand the time and space complexities of the common operations in your chosen language.
 For Python, this [page](https://wiki.python.org/moin/TimeComplexity) will come in handy.
-Also find out the underlying sorting algorithm that is being used in the language's `sort()` function.
-After completing a question on LeetCode, I usually add the time and space complexities of the written code as comments above the function as practice for analyzing the algorithm.
+Also find out the underlying sorting algorithm that is being used in the language's `sort()` function and its time and space complexity (in Python its Timsort which is a hybrid sort).
+After completing a question on LeetCode, I usually add the time and space complexities of the written code as comments above the function body to remind myself to analyze the algorithm after I am done with the implementation.
-3. Find out the recommended coding style for your language and stick to it.
+3. Read up on the recommended coding style for your language and stick to it.
 4. Find out and be familiar with the common pitfalls and caveats of the language.
-If you point out them out during the interview and intelligently avoid falling into it, you will usually impress the interviewer and that results in bonus points in your feedback, regardless of whether the interviewer is familiar with the language or not.
+If you point out them out during the interview and intelligently avoid falling into them, you will usually impress the interviewer and that results in bonus points in your feedback, regardless of whether the interviewer is familiar with the language or not.

 Practice, practice and more practice!

 ## Algorithmic Coding Interview

 Your interviewer is looking out for signals that you fit the requirements of the role and it is up to you to display those signals to them.
-Initially it may feel weird to be talking when you are coding, as most people do not have the habit of explaining out loud as they are typing code.
+Initially it may feel weird to be talking while you are coding as most programmers do not have the habit of explaining out loud as they are typing code.
 However, it is hard for the interviewer to know what you are thinking just by looking at the code that you type.
-If you communicated your approach to the interviewer before you start coding, you can validate your approach with him and both of you can agree upon an approach that he can accept.
+If you communicate your approach to the interviewer before you start coding, you can validate your approach with him and the both of you can agree upon an acceptable approach.

 **Before the Interview**